Before the Pilgrims, Floridians celebrated the ‘real’ first Thanksgiving

 “A Mass and feast of Thanksgiving was the first thing Menendez did, and he invited all of the local native people who were so curious about them,” she said.

-Besides salted pork and red wine, those in attendance ate garbanzo beans, olives and hard sea biscuits.
+Besides salted pork and red wine, those in attendance ate chickpeas, olives and hard sea biscuits.
 The meal may have also included Caribbean foods that were probably collected when Menéndez stopped to regroup and resupply at San Juan Puerto Rico before continuing to Florida, Deagan said.
-If the Timucua contributed, it would likely have been with corn, fresh fish, berries or beans, she said.
+She said that if the Timucua contributed, it would likely have been with corn, fresh fish, berries or beans.

 Archaeologists have not recovered any artifacts or other archaeological data clearly associated with the first Thanksgiving, although they have found remains of the types of food that would have been eaten, Waters said.